olaseni/Jenkins-agent-with-ssh-transfer-extensions/README.md

 # Jenkins Agent with SSH Transfer Extensions

-A Jenkins agent Docker image with enhanced SSH keyscanning capabilities that runs at container startup rather than build time.
+A Jenkins agent Docker image with rsync and enhanced SSH keyscanning capabilities that runs at container startup.
+This makes it easy to run simple transfer tasks on minimal pipelines.

 ## Features

-- **Runtime SSH Keyscan**: SSH host keys are scanned and added to `known_hosts` when the container starts, not during build
+- **Runtime SSH Keyscan**: SSH host keys are scanned and added to `known_hosts` when the container starts
 - **Always-Scanned Hostnames**: `github.com`, `gitlab.com`, and `bitbucket.org` are always included for maximum compatibility
 - **Flexible Hostname Configuration**: Add additional hosts via multiple `HOSTNAMES_TO_SCAN_*` environment variables
 - **Backward Compatibility**: Legacy `SSH_HOSTNAMES` format still supported